dotnet/runtime/docs/coreclr/project-docs/contributing.md

 Automated Code Review Assistance
 ------------------

-CROSS is a tool developed my Microsoft that we use to highlight areas of higher risk in a code change in order to help code reviewers do a more effective job
+CROSS is a tool developed by Microsoft that is used to highlight areas of higher risk in a code change in order to help code reviewers do a more effective job.

 DOs and DON'Ts
 --------------